-Newron announces 2020 financial results and provides outlook for 2021
+Newron Announces 2020 Financial Results and Provides Outlook For 2021

 - Newron remains on track to initiate its pivotal Phase III program in Q3 2021 and continues to evaluate potential options for partnering/co-developing evenamide

-- Newron noted that Supernus Pharmaceuticals acquired the CNS portfolio of US WorldMeds, including the US rights to Xadago(R)/safinamide, effective June 2020
+- Newron noted that Supernus Pharmaceuticals acquired the CNS portfolio of US WorldMeds, including the US rights to Xadago/safinamide, effective June 2020

 - Agreement signed with Zambon for potentially pivotal study with safinamide in patients suffering from Parkinson’s disease levodopa-induced dyskinesia (PD LID)